confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 ----------------------

-In the ksqlDB CLI session, run the following command to verify that the `drivers` table has been imported.
-Because you specified `jdbc_` as the topic prefix, you should see a `jdbc_drivers` topic in the output.
+In the ksqlDB CLI session, run the following command to verify that the `driver_profiles` table has been imported as a Kafka topic.
+Because you specified `jdbc_` as the topic prefix, you should see a `jdbc_user_profiles` topic in the output.

 ```bash
 SHOW TOPICS;